Concurrency

 result = NEXT p; # block until the fiber finishes

-The last expression in the body becomes the promise's value.
+The last expression in the body becomes the promise's value (like an implicit return).
 NEXT consumes the promise and returns the value.

 Modifiers